 This information applies to England and Wales.

-There are over 1 million disabled motorists in the UK.
-Having your own vehicle through the Motability scheme may be the best option for you.
-You can either drive it yourself or have someone drive it for you.
+Having your own vehicle may be the best option for you.
+You can drive it yourself or have someone drive it for you.

-You can lease a car, scooter or powered wheelchair through the Motability Scheme if you’ve been awarded:
+You can lease a car, scooter or powered wheelchair if you have been awarded:

-You pay to join the scheme using the mobility components of your DLA or PIP.
-The scheme does not pay for your fuel, but does cover:
+You pay using the mobility components of your DLA or PIP.

 Driving Mobility can assess what kind of adaptations you might need.
 There are regional driving assessment centres across the UK and many have outreach centres.
 As well as adaptations, they will also assess your ability to drive.